-The Tennessee Department of Environment and Conservation (TDEC) and Tennessee State Parks (TSP) have launched the TSP Honey Project in several state parks to
+The Tennessee Department of Environment and Conservation (TDEC) and Tennessee State Parks (TSP) launched the TSP Honey Project across various state parks to

 - Promote pollinator and environmental health in our parks

 - Provide an experiential learning opportunity for visitors

 - Produce sweet treats for our guests

 Since its establishment, the Honey Project has installed honey bee hives at 31 state parks across Tennessee with at least two hives at each park.
 Parks bottle and sell the honey in state park gift shops based on their hive's production.
 Honey production fluctuates based on a variety of factors such as the amount of food available in the area.
 If a park's hives have produced enough honey, bottling usually occurs sometime between May and September.
 To find out if a park is currently selling honey, please contact the park directly.
 Tennessee State Park restaurants also use the honey as a way to pursue sustainability.
 Starting in November of 2020, the Honey Project will be installing an apiary in 10 additional parks across the state.